Designs and design books

 Two printed embroidery designs for respectively the vamp (upper) and tongue of a shoe are printed on one page of paper.
 The print dates to the early eighteenth century.
 The page has the inscriptions 'Ein schuh' (a shoe) and (plate) '42'.
 The intention was that two of each design would be embroidered (usually on velvet) and then sent to a shoemaker to be made up into a pair of shoes.

 Needlecraft for H.M.
-Forces is a series of small embroidery kits and booklets produced during the Second World War.
+Forces is the name for a series of small embroidery kits and booklets produced during the Second World War.
 They were made by the company of Wm.
 (William) Briggs and Co.
 Ltd. (34 Cannon Street, Manchester, England).
 The kits and booklets were specifically produced for wounded members of the British armed services.

 Practical Hints on the Revived Art of Crewel and Silk Embroidery, by Mary Anne Turner, was published in London in 1877.